In the spirit of the holidays, I thought Jo and some mischief would be fun.

 “Because that female jeweler I slept with recognized me.”

-“You two can seriously shut the hell up,” Karma stated sharply.
+“You two can seriously shut the hell up anytime now,” Karma stated sharply.

 The door behind them swung open, and their escape master released a startled shout behind them.